June 2025

 ```

-<p align="center"><a href="/pages/y5Th18eZsMFJ3Yh5e3ws" class="button primary">Instruction set </a></p>
+<p align="center"><a href="/pages/y5Th18eZsMFJ3Yh5e3ws" class="button primary">Instruction set</a></p>

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.scraperapi.com/resources/release-notes/june-2025.md?ask=<question>
+GET https://docs.scraperapi.com/resources/release-notes/june-2025.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.